Beach and Lake Water Safety Rules

 1. Authority of Water Safety Personnel

-2. Beach Operations and General Swimming Safety Rules
+2. Beach Operations and General Swimming and Boating Safety Rules

 • Beaches 1 and 5: 11:00 a.m. - 7:00 p.m.

-(Lifeguard hours will be limited when Fairfax County Public Schools are in session.)
+(Lifeguard hours may be limited when Fairfax County Public Schools are in session.)

 • Green - conditions normal; safe operations.

-• Orange – use caution; water may contain sporadic debris and/or contain potentially higher bacteria counts due to excessive run off.
+• Yellow- use caution; water may contain sporadic debris and/or contain potentially higher bacteria counts due to excessive run off.
 Often displayed 24-48 hours after a heavy storm.

 • Red - water conditions are unsafe for swimming activities; swimming areas and access to the lake from the beach are closed.
 May be displayed during possible electrical storms for a period of 30 minutes after each audible thunder and/or visible lightning bolt.